Physical Benefits of Massage

 The practice of massage therapy is the assessment of soft tissue and joints of the body and the treatment and prevention of dysfunction, injury, pain and physical disorders of the soft tissues and joints by manual and physical methods to develop, maintain, rehabilitate or augment physical function to relieve pain and promote health.

 At your first appointment you will be required to complete a ‘health history’ form.
 Please arrive 10 minutes early in order to have time to complete this information thoroughly and without being rushed.
-Or click here to print the form and complete it ahead of time.
+Or click here to complete the form online and send to me via email.

-We will then spend about 10 minutes discussing your current symptoms and goals for your massage therapy treatments.
-Some of the questions that I will ask you during our interview may seem unrelated to massage, however, please realize that the body is complex in its connections and that often something may seem unrelated when in actuality it is connected to the cause of your symptoms.
+We will then spend some time discussing your current symptoms and goals for your massage therapy treatments.
+Some of the questions that I will ask you during our interview may seem unrelated to massage, however, please realize that the body is complex in its connections and that often something may seem unrelated when in actuality it is connected to the cause of your distress.

 It is my job to thoroughly assess the puzzle pieces in order to plan your treatments most effectively.
 It is also my responsibility to modify your treatments in cases of contraindications or safety concerns, so a thorough inventory of your health is crucial in allowing me to provide you with the best care possible.

-During our interview I will also be assessing your posture, the quality of your movements and may perform specific physical tests with you to help me clarify the potential causes of your pain.
-Please feel free to ask me any questions that you may have during this time.
+During our interview I will also be assessing your posture, the quality of your movements and may perform specific physical tests with you to help me clarify the potential causes of your pain and form the best plan for your treatment that day.

-It is also possible to do a full and thorough session with clothing on, as many of the techniques that I use do not require oil.
-I suggest that you bring a sport bra and shorts, or other moveable, comfortable type of clothing if you wish to receive your treatment with clothes on.
+It is possible to do a full and thorough session with clothing on, as many of the techniques that I use do not require oil.
+Therefore, please wear or bring comfortable and moveable type clothing (such as a sport bra/tank top/t-shirt and shorts or exercise pants) for your appointment.

 Make yourself comfortable!

-It is helpful to focus on your breathing – take nice deep breaths in and out during your session to help your mind and body relax and to oxygenate your body tissues.
+It is helpful to focus on your breathing – allowing slow, deep breaths during your session will help your mind and body relax as you oxygenate your body tissues.

 If I need you to adjust your position I will either move you (for instance, lift your arm) or will tell you what position I need you to move into (for instance, turning from lying on your tummy to your back).
 Let me know at any time if you need to change your position to make yourself more comfortable.
 For instance, massage therapy can easily be done when you are lying on your side, or semi-seated, if your pain prevents you from being on your stomach or back.
 Please verbalize to me what is comfortable for you!